 - Enhancing outdoor spaces: If the apartment has a balcony or courtyard, updating tiles or adding privacy screening and greenery can create an attractive retreat.

-But, Investors need to take note!
+But investors need to take note.
 Because apartments are part of a shared building, these changes often require different levels of approval before you begin.

-Obstacles: Renovating an Apartment Requires Strata Approval
+Why Does Renovating an Apartment Require Strata Approval?

-Unlike a freestanding home, your apartment sits within a larger building governed by a body corporate or owners’ corporation (commonly called “strata”).
+Unlike a freestanding home, your apartment sits within a larger building governed by a body corporate or owners’ corporation, commonly called “strata”.
 The strata manager is responsible for managing common property, set by-laws, and must approve certain works.
-This system protects the building’s integrity but can add complexity to the decision making for the individual owners of apartments when it comes to renovations and improvements.

 The main obstacles investors face include: